confetti-framework/docs/routing.md

 ### View Routes

-~~If your route only needs to return a view, you may use the `Route::view` method.
-Like the `redirect` method, this method provides a simple shortcut so that you do not have to define a full route or controller.
-The `view` method accepts a URI as its first argument and a view name as its second argument.
-In addition, you may provide an array of data to pass to the view as an optional third argument:~~
+If your route only needs to return a view, you may use the `View` method.
+Like the `Redirect` method, this method provides a simple shortcut so that you do not have to define a full route or controller.
+The `View` method accepts a URI as its first argument, and a view name as its second argument:

-    Route::view('/welcome', 'welcome');

-    Route::view('/welcome', 'welcome', ['name' => 'Taylor']);
+    View('/homepage', views.Homepage("James"));

 ## Route Parameters